shubham745/zendesk-hallenge/Readme.md

 In Config/Local.js
 Add username, password and host

-Note: client and server have separate servers
+Note: client and server have separate servers.
+Please Start both the servers.

 To start Client: